jiayee00/LEE-JIA-YEE/README.md

 Hello, I'm Lee Jia Yee.
 Currently a final year UTM student studying Bachelor of Computer Science in Bioinformatics.
 I'm a proactive person who love to explore the world as well as a good learner and adapt well to the new environment.
 I enjoy coding and analyse data.
 <br><br>

-- 👨‍💻I have conducted my internship in iFAST.Capital.Sdn.Bhd. under IT application department.
+- 👨‍💻I had conducted my internship in iFAST.Capital.Sdn.Bhd. under IT application department.
 - 🔭 I’m currently working on **Classification of Breast Cancer Subtype Using MoGCN Deep Learning Method on Multi-Omics Data** as my final year project